RazeLighter777/carve/README.md

 - **qemu-box:** Runs VMs, exposes them via VNC.
 - **carve-dnsmasq:** DNS and DHCP server for VM boxes.
 - **carve-api:** API gateway for CARVE services.
-- **carve-ansible:** Integrates Ansible for VM provisioning and challenge deployment.
+- **qemu-ndb:** Serves qemu disks over the network to maximize storage efficiency.
 ## ⚠️ Requirements
 Works only on linux and WSL.
-You need docker or any OCI container platform.
+You need docker or k8s.
 Cilium in native-routing mode is the only tested CNI.

-Cilium tunnel mode does NOT work due to a bug in how they handle nested VXLANS.
+Cilium tunnel mode does NOT work for multi node setups due to a bug in how they handle nested VXLANS.

 **The K8S Helm chart is highly recommended over the docker compose.
 The helm chart makes configuration much less verbose because it parses the competitions.yaml (under the competitions yaml key) and makes the containers automatically with the right environment variables.
 The docker compose is for testing/evaluation purposes only**
 ### For testing / non-production: